-As a leader in the field of men’s health, Dr. DeLay has helped thousands of men with sexual health issues using the latest in medical technology.
-He has devoted his practice to educating men on men’s health issues, such as Low-T and ED.
+As a leader in the field of men’s health, Dr. DeLay has helped thousands of men with sexual health conditions, using the latest in medical technology.
+He has devoted his practice to educating men on men’s health conditions, such as Low-T and ED.

-If you suffer from erectile dysfunction (ED), Dr. DeLay can help.
+If you experience erectile dysfunction (ED), Dr. DeLay can help.
 There are many effective treatments available, both nonsurgical and surgical.
 Patients who need surgery for ED can trust in the expertise of Dr. DeLay, who is one of the leading penile prosthetic surgeons in the country.

-Urologist Dr. DeLay offers medical and surgical care in the diagnosis and treatment of male urinary conditions including the following services.
+Dr. DeLay offers medical and surgical care in the diagnosis and treatment of male urinary conditions including the following services:

 Male Sexual and Reproductive Health Treatment

 A very common group of conditions that urology covers is reproductive health.
 This is anything relating to a male’s ability to reproduce.
 Reproductive health conditions include low testosterone, erectile dysfunction, and also infertility.

 For more information about the treatments we provide for a wide range of urologic conditions at our office in Tallahassee, FL, call our office at (833) 437-3352 or schedule your appointment using our secure online form.